 The field of nursing is growing and changing.
 Nurses have worked hard over decades to create highly professional and educational standards.
-Choosing to earn a graduate degree in nursing is a great choice for RNs who want to make a big impact on patient care.
+Choosing to earn a graduate degree in nursing is a great choice for RNs who want to make a big impact on patient care or even narrow their focus to a specific career path through one of many specialized nursing majors.

 The Master's of Science degree in Nursing, or MSN, creates opportunities for working registered nurses and for those who have never worked in healthcare at all.
 MSN-educated nurses are among the highest paid in the field and are in a position to influence patient care in a whole new way.